AgustinCB/study/os/ostep/chap21/solutions.md

 The numbers in user time make sense, they change a lot in the second you added a process and then kinda go down to the previous date range, which makes, since there's a lot of initialization to be done at the beginning and after that a bunch of IO.

 A proof of that is that also the system time slightly goes up when the user time decreased again.
 Same happened when adding the second process.

+2. Let’s now start looking at some of the memory statistics while running mem.
+We’ll focus on two columns: swpd (the amount of virtual memory used) and free (the amount of idle memory).
+Run ./mem 1024 (which allocates 1024 MB) and watch how these values change.
+Then kill the running program (by typing control-c) and watch again how the values change.
+What do you notice about the values?
+In particular, how does the free column change when the program exits?
+Does the amount of free memory increase by the expected amount when mem exits?

+It started with 8.6G of free memory.
+As I started the mem program, it dropped to 7.5G, which kinda makes sense, it's approximately the size we are allocating.

+Similarly, when I stopped the mem program, the free memory went up to 8.6G again.
+Repeating the experiment gave the same results, which confirms that the world is a beautiful place where things make sense.